-The Hollins teacher preparation program offers two routes to teacher licensure: Option 1: a Bachelor of Arts (B.A.) and a teaching licensure (the 4 year program) Option 2: a Bachelor of Arts (B.A.), a teaching license, and a Master of Arts in Teaching degree (M.A.T., the 5 year program) OPTION 1: Bachelor's Degree (B.A.) with Teacher Licensure (4 year program) In Virginia, students do not major in education, but complete licensure requirements in addition to their major.
+The Hollins teacher preparation program offers two routes to teacher licensure: Option 1: a Bachelor of Arts (B.A.) and a teaching licensure (the 4 year program) Option 2: a Bachelor of Arts (B.A.), a teaching license, and a Master of Arts in Teaching degree (M.A.T., the 5 year program) OPTION 1: Bachelor's Degree (B.A.) with Teacher Licensure (4 year program) At Hollins, students complete licensure requirements in addition to their major.
 Generally, the first year will look the same for four year and five programs.
 The Education Department recommends the following sequence of courses starting fall semester of a student's first year.
 FOR STUDENTS INTERESTED IN ELEMENTARY LICENSURE (PreK-6) Suggested majors are Psychology, Environmental Studies, English, or History.
 First Year: